shashankj99/blood-finder-api/README.md

 ## Official Documentation

-Documentation for the project will be hosted soon in the website [Lumen website](https://lumen.laravel.com/docs).
+Documentation for the project will be hosted soon in the official website.

 ## Security Vulnerabilities